inshalak/mini-minecraft/README.md

 ## Milestone 3

+### Additional Biomes (Desert, Swamp, Plateau ) + Smooth interpolation based on temperature + (Kinda) Procedural Sky ( Day-Night Cycle) + Procedural Placement of Trees + Cactus + Water Displacement
+I experimented a lot with different noise functions to get the biomes to work right.
+The bad-lands plateau was one of the hardest to implement but it was fun playing around with diferrent textures and element - using ShaderToy to test different toolbox functions I could use to make it work.
+I implemented temperature and humidity based interpolation in the biomes as well.

+I also implemented the procedural sky from scratch, to create my own sun-like structure.
+To ensure the water displacement worked well, I played around with different noise functions that allowed me to mimic a wave like effect on the surface, and also interpolated colour so that when the wave surfaced outside of the water it appeared as an opaque blue colour.

 ### Redstone (Jonah)
 To implement a redstone system, I added a new "RedstoneItem" abstract class that represents any redstone block.
 The "RedstoneItem" class holds pointers to the other RedstoneItems that it is adjacent to, as well as an update() function, in which the RedstoneItem updates it's current state based on the external redstone state.
 The update() function is implemented using a recursive algorithm similar to a graph traversal, which allows for signals to travel down wires.
 The terrain class has two collections, one that owns unique pointers to each redstone item, and one that holds every redstone item which is a "source".
 To update the state of the redstone blocks, the terrain object calls update() on all of its source blocks.